 Most of us caught up with I Wanna on cable TV, much the same as happened fifteen years later with Matinee, another modern classic that Universal abandoned to the wolves on its theatrical release.
 If you’ve never caught up with I Wanna Hold Your Hand, Criterion’s disc is a great opportunity to see it right.

 The Criterion Collection’s Blu-ray of I Wanna Hold Your Hand is a new and approved 4K restoration.
-Robert Zemeckis and Bob Gale signed off on the perfect picture and sound, and all the original music cues are intact, including the Beatles classics so beautifully edited by Frank Moriss (Duel).
+Robert Zemeckis and Bob Gale signed off on the perfect picture and sound.
+All the original music cues are intact including the Beatles classics so beautifully edited by Frank Moriss (Duel).
 I assume that the 5.1 sound is a later remix.

 Also included are two of Robert Zemeckis’s USC student films, the ones that helped the pair get noticed by Spielberg.
-They certainly have qualities that Spielberg would admire and seek out.
-Sometime soon after Raiders of the Lost Ark, Spielberg ceased being a major Hollywood director and became an institution unto himself, and a hundred times less accessible to ambitious student filmmakers.
+They certainly have qualities that Spielberg would admire and seek out (diplomatic, eh?).
+Sometime soon after Raiders of the Lost Ark Spielberg ceased being a major Hollywood director and became an institution unto himself and a hundred times less accessible to ambitious student filmmakers.
 Spielberg would champion other potential protégés, but Z and G were likely his most successful collaborators.

 Scott Tobias provides the liner note essay for the insert foldout.
 The actual Blu-ray disc is amusingly decorated to resemble an original 45 rpm Beatles single.